 - Emotions, Behavior, and Personality Development

-- Behavioral problems at home or school.
+Behavioral problems at home or school

-- Delayed development in speech or any other skills
+Delayed development in speech or other skills

-- Problems in learning new material
+Difficulties with learning new material

 A neuropsychological assessment begins with an intake interview to collect information on the person’s functional and treatment history.
 For younger children and teens, parents or primary caregivers should plan to attend this meeting.
-Adults may attend alone, although it may be helpful for partners, close family members, and/or friends to participate and provide information.
+Adults may attend alone, although it may be helpful for partners, close family members, or friends to participate and provide additional information.